Why Pelvic Pain in Men is Often Complex to Diagnose

 How long until treatment improves symptoms?

-Acute bacterial prostatitis symptoms often improve within 48-72 hours after starting effective antimicrobials, though complete resolution typically requires 4-6 weeks of treatment.
+Acute bacterial prostatitis symptoms often improve within 48-72 hours after initiation of effective antimicrobials, although complete resolution typically requires 4-6 weeks of treatment.
 Chronic bacterial prostatitis generally responds more slowly, with gradual improvement over 6-12 weeks.
-Chronic pelvic pain syndrome treatment produces variable timelines—some symptoms may improve within weeks while others require months of consistent multimodal therapy before significant relief occurs.
+Chronic pelvic pain syndrome treatment produces variable timelines—some symptoms may improve within weeks, while others require months of consistent multimodal therapy before significant relief occurs.
 Individual responses vary.

 Identifying your specific prostatitis type through symptom documentation helps guide diagnosis.
 Bacterial prostatitis generally requires prompt antimicrobial treatment to help prevent complications.
 Chronic pelvic pain syndrome may benefit from multimodal approaches combining medications and physical therapy.

-If you’re experiencing pelvic pain, urinary frequency, or discomfort during ejaculation, Dr Tan Teck Wei can provide comprehensive evaluation and discuss personalized treatment options.
+If you’re experiencing pelvic pain, urinary frequency, or discomfort during ejaculation, Dr Tan Teck Wei can provide a comprehensive evaluation and discuss personalised treatment options.

 MBBS (S’pore)